-Water damage in your home can be one of the most aggravating and confusing things to afflict homeowners.
+Damage from water in your home can be one of the most aggravating and confusing things to afflict homeowners.
 This aggravation is due, in part, to the damage that water can do to a home.
 Water is quick to spread and can sometimes be hidden from view and by the time homeowners realize what they are dealing with the damage has already been done but.
-In this guide, Flood Solutions SD hopes to help mitigate some of the cost and hassle of water damage repair by informing you of what your homeowner’s insurance will cover when water is involved.
+In this guide, Flood Solutions SD hopes to help mitigate some of the cost and hassle of repair by informing you of what your homeowner’s insurance will cover when water is involved.

 Let’s start with the good news.